kasir-barati/you-say/.github/docs/REST/README.md

     </summary>
     <ul>
       <li>
-        Consistent set of operations and conventions <small>(HTTP spec)</small> for interactions between clients and servers.
+        We will have consistent set of operations and conventions
+        <small>(HTTP spec)</small> for interactions between clients and servers.
       </li>
       <li>
-        Generality and simplification principle.
+        This is also well aligned with generality and simplification principle.
       </li>
     </ul>
   </details>